AntCPLab/OpenCoral/README.md

 compute the preprocessing time for a particular computation.

 #### Requirements
- - GCC 5 or later (tested with 8.2) or LLVM/clang 5 or later (tested with 7).
+ - GCC 5 or later (tested with up to 9) or LLVM/clang 5 or later (tested with up to 9).
 We recommend clang because it performs better.
  - MPIR library, compiled with C++ support (use flag --enable-cxx when running configure)
  - libsodium library, tested against 1.0.16
  - OpenSSL, tested against and 1.0.2 and 1.1.0